freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-variables-and-operators/learn-variables-and-operators-question-i.md

 The operators `++` and `--` can be placed either before or after a variable.

-- When the operator goes after the variable, it is in “postfix form”: `counter++`.
+- When the operator goes after the variable, it is in "postfix form": `counter++`.

-- The “prefix form” is when the operator goes before the variable: `++counter`.
+- The "prefix form" is when the operator goes before the variable: `++counter`.

 Both of these statements do the same thing: increase `counter` by `1`.

 Is there any difference?
-Yes, but we can only see it if we use the returned value of `++/--`  .
+Yes, but you can only see it if you use the returned value of `++/--`  .

 Let’s clarify.
-As we know, all operators return a value.
+As you know, all operators return a value.
 Increment/decrement is no exception.
 The prefix form returns the new value while the postfix form returns the old value (prior to increment/decrement).

 To see the difference, here’s an example: